davidmarsland/redux-react-fasttrack/README.md

 ### React Redux tutorial: getting to know Redux reducers
 <a target="_valentinog" href="https://www.valentinog.com/blog/react-redux-tutorial-beginners/#React_Redux_tutorial_getting_to_know_Redux_reducers">React Redux tutorial: getting to know Redux reducers</a>

-To see the store in Redux DevTools at this point,
+After adding 'src/js/reducers/index.js' following the tutorial, do this to see the store in Redux DevTools:

 Add this to `src/App.js`
 ```js